Welcome to the English Career Community!

 Master’s and bachelor’s degrees in English can give students a good understanding of the English language, reading comprehension and the ability to write effectively.
 These skills can prepare graduates for a variety of different career paths in education, law and business!
 Your degree in English can lead to careers in writing, editing, and content creation in fields like publishing, journalism, and media.
 You can also pursue roles in teaching, public relations, marketing, and advertising.
 Your strong communication and analytical skills can make you valuable in diverse sectors such as technical writing, law, business, and nonprofits.

-What Can I Do With My Degree?
-English
+What Can I Do With My Degree In English?

 There are a wide variety of careers open to students with English degrees!
 English graduates can work as writers, editors, or content creators in fields like publishing, journalism, and media.
 You can also pursue teaching with additional certification or work in public relations, marketing, and advertising.
 English majors often find roles in technical writing, law, business, and nonprofit sectors, where your strong communication and analytical skills are highly valued.